nounsDAO/nouns-monorepo/README.md

 # punks-monorepo

-Punks DAO is a generative avatar art collective run by a group of crypto misfits.
+DAO Punks is a generative avatar art collective run by a group of crypto misfits.

 ## Contributing

-If you're interested in contributing to Punks DAO repos we're excited to have you.
-Please discuss any changes in `#developers` in [discord.gg/nouns](https://discord.gg/nouns) prior to contributing to reduce duplication of effort and in case there is any prior art that may be useful to you.
+If you're interested in contributing to DAO Punks repos we're excited to have you.
+Please discuss any changes in `#developers` in [https://discord.gg/keNWmpdQD7](https://discord.gg/keNWmpdQD7) prior to contributing to reduce duplication of effort and in case there is any prior art that may be useful to you.

 ## Packages